znedw/znedwdotcom/pages/posts/le-wildcard.md

 tag: letsencrypt
 author: Zach Nedwich
 ---

 # let's encrypt wildcard certificates & ephemeral nsd

-So you're running your own authoritative nameserver (namely nsd) and you want to use Let's Encrypt's dns-01 challenge to get a wildcard cert, for your internal servers?
+Do you want to run your own authoritative nameserver (namely nsd) and also want to use Let's Encrypt's dns-01 challenge to get a wildcard cert, for your internal servers?

 This is easier than it sounds!
 Credit goes to this comment on HackerNews and this blog post for pointing me in the right direction.